MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-low-privilege-configuration.md

 This section explains how to configure low-privilege accounts to monitor the Azure SQL Database service.

-To configure low-privilege account, perform the following steps:
+To configure a low-privilege account, perform the following steps:

 1. Connect to the **master** database and create server-level credentials for the low-privilege monitoring user by executing the following query: